RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/1-Tables/1-all-about-tables-in-designer/1-all-about-tables-in-designer.md

 ## Table Configuration

-The default Designer window will appear something similar to shown below:
+The default Designer window will appear something similar to the image shown below:

 ![Table Configuration Image](TableConfigurationImg.png)